Cengmesutkaya/Cengmesutkaya/README.md

 Hello 👋, I'm Mesut.
-I am a Software Engineer, who is decided to be in software field since kindergarten.
+I am a Software Engineer.
 I love design patterns and clean code in every possible way.
 I have been a developer in all aspects for about 7 years.
 I am primarily experienced in Back-End Development, but I can also manage complete Front-End application development steps.
 I speak Turkish and English, and I am currently trying to improve my Spanish skills.